nightroman/FarNet.FSharp.Charting/README.md

 ## Package

-The NuGet package [FarNet.FSharp.Charting][NuGet] may be used as usual in F# projects.

-The package is also designed for [FarNet.FSharpFar](https://github.com/nightroman/FarNet/tree/master/FSharpFar).
+The package is designed for [FarNet.FSharpFar](https://github.com/nightroman/FarNet/tree/master/FSharpFar).
 To install FarNet packages, follow [these steps](https://github.com/nightroman/FarNet#readme).

+The package is based on [FSharp.Charting].

 ## Features

-In addition to the original library features:
+In addition to the original FSharp.Charting features:

 - The library may be called from MTA threads.
 - Loop charts, often easier than live charts.